Newlincs EfW facility

-The Newlincs EfW facility is an incinerator which is located in Grimsby, North East Lincolnshire, England.
+The Newlincs EfW facility is an energy from waste facility which is located in Grimsby, North East Lincolnshire, England.
 The plant is operated by Cyclerval UK & TIRU Group under a PFI contract.
 The engineering of the facility is unusual as it consists of an oscillating kiln handling 56,000 tonnes of waste per year/7 tonnes per hour of waste.
 The facility is capable of generating 3.2 MW electricity.